Sialitech/label-siali/docs/source/guide/billing.md

 ### What happens if my plan is inactive?

-If your subscription to Label Studio Enterprise expires or is cancelled, you can no longer perform labeling, review annotations, or add new users to your organization.
+If your subscription to Siali Label Enterprise expires or is cancelled, you can no longer perform labeling, review annotations, or add new users to your organization.
 You can log in and export your completed annotations.

 ### What happens if I have too many active users?

-You need to purchase additional seats for your Label Studio Teams subscription if you have more active users than your subscription allows.
+You need to purchase additional seats for your Siali Label Teams subscription if you have more active users than your subscription allows.
 A user counts as an active user when they are assigned a role.
 Invited users that have not yet accepted an invitation appear as "Not activated" and do not count toward the seat limit.

-### Can I upgrade to Label Studio Enterprise?
+### Can I upgrade to Siali Label Enterprise?

-Yes, you can upgrade to a Label Studio Enterprise, please contact our sales: sales@heartex.com.
+Yes, you can upgrade to a Siali Label Enterprise, please contact our sales: sales@heartex.com.